 This independent data also goes down well with auditors, who are always keen to see consistency in terms of the pricing methodology.
 Using an independent data management service allows trustees to consistently specify the pricing methodology, keeping the auditors happy and preventing a round of frustrating conversations with multiple custodians who are all pricing things differently for the same security.

-5. bespoke client reporting, at scale
+5. bespoke reporting, at scale

 In an age where data volumes in the financial industry are mushrooming, clients don’t want to be buried by information.
 Instead, they are looking for actionable insights – useful, personalised analysis that makes sense of the data overload and presents easy-to-understand conclusions that can be applied in the real world.
-Whether that be in the form of a clear and digestible quarterly investment performance report or a thought-provoking balance sheet.

 Timeliness matters too.
 We operate in a fast paced, increasingly real-time world, where outmoded data equals heightened risk and missed opportunities.
 Clients, especially the younger generations, expect the information they receive to be up to date.
 Tolerance for reporting delays and data inaccuracies is eroding fast.
 Technology can be the difference between having reports ready in near real time or waiting weeks after end of quarter.